There are many types of grief that people, and children, deal with over the holiday season.

-They might come from an abusive family with money, and their foster family isn’t able to measure up to their expectations.
+They might come from an abusive family with money, and their foster family cannot meet their expectations.

-Children are resilient, and they might view this as being in a worse position, even though they suffered abuse from their parents.
+Children are resilient and might view this as being in a worse position, even though they suffered abuse from their parents.

-As small children, we make excuses for our terrible parents because it makes it easier to cope.
+As small children, we make excuses for our terrible parents because it makes coping easier.